 Since Counter Terrorism Policing (CT Policing) launched the four-minute ‘Run, Hide, Tell International’ film in association with the Foreign and Commonwealth Office, the Home Office and ABTA, more than seven million have learned how to keep themselves and others safe should the worst happen.

-CT Policing has also significantly increased its international presence in the last two years, with many more staff currently deployed overseas working with local authorities to help protect British citizens from the global terror threat.
+CT Policing has also significantly increased its international presence in the last few years, with many more staff currently deployed overseas working with local authorities to help protect British citizens from the global terror threat.

 This includes increases to the number of officers providing a range of security liaison and advice to other countries, ensuring they are better prepared to keep people safe when overseas.

 This ‘whole system approach’ to fighting the threat from global terrorism is Step Change in action.
 By warning and informing citizens, training and advising industry and close liaison with domestic and international partners, each of these strands comes together to better protect the UK and its interests at home and abroad.

 The UK’s most senior counter terrorism officers are reminding holidaymakers to play their part in our collective security by watching the ‘Run, Hide, Tell International’ video, a tutorial of how to react in the event of a gun or knife terror attack.